 Health problems like asthma or diabetes might mean your child isn’t confident about participating in sport.

-The first step is to find out from health professionals how much activity and what type is safe and healthy for your child.
+The first step is to find out how much activity and what type is safe and healthy for your child.
+You can start by talking to your GP or other health professional.

 In many cases there’s no need for your child to avoid activity altogether.
 Activity can even improve the symptoms of some conditions.